:: Friday, April 30, 2004 ::

 Abbott's price hike has prompted an unprecedented outcry from AIDS advocates nationwide, and led to other protests and boycotts of the company by activists and physician groups.
 This in turn prompted the opening of antitrust investigations by the Attorneys General in Illinois and New York, as well as government hearings on Abbott's actions by the Department of Health and Human Services (HHS) and the National Institutes of Health in Washington, and gave rise to the filing of private antitrust and false advertising lawsuits against Abbott by AHF.

 In addition, overburdened and under-funded state Medicaid programs such as Medi-Cal, may be adversely affected by this huge price increase.
 To date, Abbott has been unwilling or unable to publicly explain how, if at all, this price hike will not affect such Medicaid programs in cash strapped states like California.
+Heaven save us if a private business cannot explain how overburdened and under-funded government programs are to endure the free market.

 I visited Abbott Laboratories' website to see what the company had to say about this controversy.
 In one of several press releases, the company wrote:

 Norvar plays a central role in the treatment of HIV.
 While the number of patients receiving Norvar as a booting agent has grown over time, there has been a steady decline in sales due to the significant reduction in dose, with the majority of patients taking 100 mg daily, as opposed to the initial 1200 mg daily.
 At the same time, the value of Norvar to patients with HIV has increased significantly.
 Abbott has taken this re-pricing step with Norvar in order to come to terms with these economic realities, while others have addressed thought premium pricing of their new drugs.
+Abbott also states that it is not changing the price for AIDS drug assistance programs and has expanded its patient assistance program so patents without drug coverage can receive Norvar for free.

 The largest cost for many medicines is the price of their development.
 Abbott faces a considerable economic challenge because of the dosage reduction for Norvar; clearly, its previous economic models for recouping its investment in Norvar no longer hold water.
 But to claim that Abbott has a responsibility to keep its medicines at the same price, even if it results in Abbott having to forfeit its profits for a drug that keeps people alive, means that Abbott employees and shareholders do not live and work for their own sake, but instead live and work for the sake of others.
 The AIDS coalition and government regulators are questioning Abbott's ethics, but I question theirs: by what right to they have to demand that Abbott sacrifice its interests so they can pursue their own?